Written by Medicover Team and Medically Reviewed by Dr Afshaan Shaik

 As the majority of cysts disappear after a few weeks or months, a doctor may not immediately recommend a treatment plan.
 If there is no symptom and an ultrasound report only shows a simple, small fluid-filled cyst, it is advised to wait and watch and again re-examine if necessary, to see if the cyst has gone on its own.

-If there is a recurrent ovarian cyst, the doctor may prescribe oral contraceptive pills to stop ovulation and prevent the formation of new cysts.
+In case of a repeat occurrence of ovarian cysts, the doctor may give oral contraceptive pills to inhibit ovulation and avoid the formation of fresh cysts.

-- Laparoscopy is a procedure performed in an operating room, in which a doctor inserts a small device through an incision in the abdomen.
-The doctor views the reproductive organs and pelvic cavity using this device.
-If the cyst is seen during this procedure, it will be removed.
+- Laparoscopy is performed in an operating room, where a doctor inserts a device through an incision in the abdomen.
+This device allows the doctor to see the reproductive organs and pelvic cavity.
+If the cyst is visualized during this procedure, it will be resected.

 - Laparotomy If there is a large cyst, size more than 5cm, the doctor will surgically remove the cyst through a large incision in the abdomen.
 Then they will do a biopsy, and if they find the cyst as cancerous, they will do a hysterectomy to remove the ovaries and uterus.